 Turkey, Butternut Squash, Mashed Potatoes, Brussel Sprouts, Stuffing, Green Beans, Gravy, Pumpkin Soup, Turkey Cookies, Pecan Pie, Pumpkin Pie, Cooking, Baking, Football, Snow, and of course Family.

-For me, and for people who host Thanksgiving, it can be ALOT of work, but with the right amount of planning and prep work it can be a Holiday enjoyed by all!
+For me, and for people who host Thanksgiving, it can be A LOT of work, but with the right amount of planning and prep work it can be a holiday enjoyed by all!

 So I am starting things off with Thanksgiving breakfast.
 I mean come on people you can’t go all the way till 3:00 or 5:00pm.
 Over at our house it tends to be more like 8pm!
 Yeah, I know that is late, but that’s just the Gerards.
-Waiting till then is just too hard, and if you can, well then that is some serious will power.
-For those of use who need a little something to get us through until the real the feast I have the most delicious bread for you!
+Waiting till then is just too hard…and if you can, well then that is some serious will power.
+For those of us who need a little something to get us through until the real the feast I have the most delicious bread for you!

-Pull apart Pumpkin Cinnamon Bread.
+Pull Apart Pumpkin Cinnamon Bread.